The Prophet Who Saw What No One Else Could — Modern Paraphrase | fresh.bible

 That question hangs in the air.
 No answer comes — at least not yet.
 The chapter ends right there, suspended in the desperation.
 The king — or possibly his messenger — has reached the end of his ability to trust that God will do anything about this.
 And honestly?
 Given what he just heard on that wall, you can understand why.

 But here's what the reader knows that the king doesn't.
-We've already seen what God can do in this chapter alone — float iron, reveal secret war plans, unveil invisible armies, blind an entire fighting force, and turn enemies into dinner guests.
+We've already seen what Elisha's God can do in this chapter alone — float iron, reveal secret war plans, unveil invisible armies, blind an entire fighting force, and turn enemies into dinner guests.
 The question isn't whether God is able.
 The question is whether anyone still believes it when the situation looks this impossible.
 That tension doesn't resolve here.
 It carries into the next chapter.
 Stay with it.